AI / ML Product Design

 "So, tell me about this SaaS idea of yours so we can take it for a spin," I said.

-In April, 2016, I met a junior associate at a global law firm who was deeply involved in the St. Louis software startup scene.
-As we shared an interest in emerging SaaS models, and I was eager to hear his pitch.
+In April 2016, I met a junior associate at a global law firm who was deeply involved in the St. Louis software startup scene.
+As we shared an interest in emerging SaaS models, he invited me to explore ways technology could support document filing and management for an ongoing case.
+With NDAs in place to protect client confidentiality, Matt and I decided to meet and discuss collaborating on this exploratory project.

 Pastaria